zells/core/readme.md

 *zells* is a platform to create, modify, use and share any kind of software.
 The design goal of this platform is to systematically remove all incidental complications that make programming unnecessarily difficult.

-The mssion of *zells* is to enable software literacy bymaking writing writing software easy and fun, and accessible to everyone.
+The mssion of *zells* is to enable software literacy by making writing software easy and fun, and accessible to everyone.

 ## Documents